 We are working hard to make it as easy as possible for our citizens who have additional accessibility requirements to enjoy everything Boomtown has to offer.
-We offer free PA tickets for anyone who requires a personal assistant and we work closely with GAMA Access Areas CIC to provide the necessary facilities and support.
-This team of experts run a dedicated campsite and offer practical and specific advice tailored to your individual requirements.
+We work closely with a team of experts from GAMA Access Areas CIC who provide accessible camping and can offer practical advice and support at the festival.
+To find out more please see our Accessibility page.

 This section is dedicated to the public who have ongoing medical conditions and permanent disabilities only.
 If you are pregnant or have recent injuries or illness then please see our general enquiries below.

 If you have prescribed medicine that you need to bring with you, please bring a copy of your prescription, your medication in its original packaging, make sure it’s labelled in the name of the ticket holder with a contact number, and you only bring enough for the duration of the festival.
 If your prescription is not for a well-known medicine please bring a doctor’s note to avoid any confusion on the gate searches.